nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-dashboard.md

 ### Creating a Service

-In the section [Deploy your first Application](../../getting-started/deploy-your-first-application/) we discussed registering deployment descriptors via the API.
+In the [previous section](../with-the-api) we discussed registering deployment descriptors via the API.
 This is great for automated deployments, but the SLAs were not designed with human readability in mind.
 While the dashboard still allows you to upload SLAs as a JSON file, it also provides you with an interactive form.